 - Electricity consumption: If your electricity bills have been more than Rs 1 lakh in aggregate during the FY, you need to disclose the actual amount.

-- Investment details: Details of investment qualifying for deduction under chapter VIA with bifurcation of details of investment made during the period from April 1, 2020 to June 30, 2020.
+- Investment details: Details of investment qualifying for deduction under chapter VIA with bifurcation of details of investment made during the relevant financial year.

 - Withdrawal from National Pension Scheme (NPS): On maturity or premature closure up to 40% of the amount received on such withdrawal remains tax free for all.
 In case of partial withdrawal from NPS, up to 25% of the contributions made by the individual will be tax free.
 Employer’s contribution to NPS up to 10% of their basic salary and dearness allowance also remains tax free.